kev-eosgo/EOS-Go/README.md

 # EOS-Go
+_Empowering EOS, First and Always_

-### EOS Go is an information resource and community gathering place for EOS blockchains, build on [EOSIO software](https://github.com/eosio).
+### EOS Go is a neutral hub, information resource, and community gathering place for EOS blockchains built on [EOSIO software](https://github.com/eosio).